 6. What will inclusion look like at my school?

 While there are common components (communication between general education and special education, collaborative planning, models of support, etc.) in all inclusive schools, there is no one “right” way to do inclusion.
 FIN supports schools as they set goals that are focused on the needs of their students and teachers.
 For more information about the kinds of supports FIN provides to schools, please contact your FIN Facilitator.
-Additional information about establishing/expanding inclusion at your school can be found in our Administrator FACT Folio series.
+Additional information about establishing/expanding inclusion at your school can be found in our Instructional and Teacher Leaders F.A.C.T.
+Folio series.